RedlineResearch/adel/README.md

 ## Overview and examples

 Adel came out of my frustration with microcontroller programming.
 In particular, that seemingly simple behavior can be very hard to implement.
-As a simple example, imagine a function that blinks an LED attached to some pin every N milliseconds:
+As an example, consider a function that blinks an LED attached to some pin every N milliseconds:

     void blink(int some_pin, int N) {
        digitalWrite(some_pin, HIGH);